-Site constraints at the WWTP include a stream, floodplain, forest conservation, and a stormwater management facility; although, the design capacity of the existing plant is adequately sized to accommodate future growth.
-Due to the constraints referenced above the system may not be able to expand beyond the current 1.2 mgd.
+Site constraints at the WWTP include a stream, floodplain, forest conservation, and a stormwater management facility which will limit expansion of the existing Bardenpho process.
+However, two alternative processes, MBR or IFAS, could expand the plant to 1.8 MGD design capacity utilizing the same footprint.
 The Mount Airy WWTP discharges approximately 3 river miles upstream of a Tier II segment of the South Branch of the Patapsco River.
 Given the high levels of treatment and large distance to the segment, the Tier II designation is not expected to represent a controlling limitation on the Mount Airy WWTP discharge.

-The Mount Airy WWTP NPDES permit includes standard limits for secondary treatment facilities, and is fully protective of receiving waters.
+The Mount Airy WWTP NPDES permit includes standard limits for secondary treatment facilities and is fully protective of receiving waters.
 Limits for parameters, such as ammonia, were derived for local water quality protection and are expected to remain achievable even under higher effluent flows.
+Discharge temperatures are being monitored for compliance.